Best Fujifilm Camera

-Pricewise it finally brought medium-format cameras into range of the enthusiast, while offering a portability not generally seen in these high-end cameras.
+Pricewise it finally brought medium-format cameras into the range of the enthusiast, while offering portability not generally seen in these high-end cameras.

 The newer Fujifilm GFX 50R is a lighter, less expensive version of the 50S, with almost everything else the same.

 Roughly the size of a DSLR, the GFX 50R combines the incredible image-capturing performance of a medium format camera, the handheld familiarity of a DSLR, and the irresistible film-like design we all know and love in a Fujifilm camera.